Kim Ju Ae: Public appearances

-Speculation about her future
+Succession

 Kim Ju Ae's public prominence has led to speculation by North Korea analysts about her future position in the country.
 Richard Lloyd Parry of The Times suggests that it may be a response to rivalries within the North Korean government and an attempt to reassert the political supremacy of the Kim family.
 Go Myong-hyun, a senior fellow at the Asan Institute for Policy Studies in Seoul, likewise argues that Kim Ju Ae's public presentation is that of a princess and is an attempt by state media to normalise the Kim family's rule "by adopting the trappings of [a] European-style monarchy".
 A number of other analysts have speculated that she has been chosen as her father's successor as supreme leader, which could make her the first woman to serve in the top position.
 This hypothesis was echoed by the NIS at the start of 2024, after the agency made its annual assessment of North Korea.

 In a closed-door meeting on 29 July 2024, the NIS reported to members of South Korea's National Assembly that Kim Ju Ae was being trained to succeed her father as supreme leader.
-Park Jie-won, who served as the NIS' director from 2020 to 2022, dismissed the report's findings, noting that possible successors had previously been kept hidden from the public eye.
+Park Jie-won, who served as the NIS's director from 2020 to 2022, dismissed the report's findings, noting that possible successors had previously been kept hidden from the public eye.
 He further argued that the North Korean government has historically been patriarchal, making Kim Ju Ae's ascension unlikely.
 Park's comments were echoed by a number of North Korea analysts who further posited that Kim Ju Ae, being a child, was politically unproven, and so the decision to make her Kim Jong Un's successor would have been premature.

+The NIS reported to the National Assembly in February 2026 that Kim Ju Ae had completed her successor training and had been designated the successor to her father.
+They cited her attendance at military events, her increased involvement in policy decisions, and a visit by her to the Kumsusan Palace of the Sun, a significant symbol of the Kim family.